bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 ## Experience

 ### January 2024 - Present | *Freelancer - Azure Cloud Solutions Architect*
-As an Azure Solutions Architect my main focus is to shape the IT&C landscape of my end customers in the most future-proof and cost-conscious way.
+As an Azure-minded Solutions Architect my focus is to shape the IT&C landscape of my end customers in the most future-proof, data driven and cost-conscious way.
-I drive roadmap sessions, lead technical discussions, create solution designs, draw HLDs and LLDs, run proof of value sessions, and ultimately design DevOps rollout strategies for full blown DTAP Solution-as-Code.
+I run roadmap sessions, lead technical discussions, create solution designs, draw HLDs and LLDs, run proof of value sessions, and ultimately design rollout strategies for full blown DTAP Solution-as-Code.
 I love solving business challenges with innovative technologies, and I get a lot of energy from technically dense discussions that lead to more secure and resilient workloads.
 Part of my work is also dedicated to growing internal and external teams to be self-sufficient, inducing a growth mindset and shaping future consultants.